-We at Action Together New Jersey are proud of our ATNJ members who have decided to run for public office.
-Their dedication to serving their communities is inspiring!
+We at Action Together New Jersey are proud of all of our ATNJ members who have decided to run for public office.
+We’re rooting for them all, but whether they win or lose, their willingness to do the work and serve their communities is inspiring!

-We’ll be adding new candidates as we get them, so follow along to see even more great ATNJ members stepping up to do the work.
+We’ll be adding new candidates as we get them, so follow along to see even more great ATNJ members running for office this year.

 Darcy is a Chester resident who currently raises chickens, sheep, and honey bees with her family on their small farm.
 Before she became involved in politics, Darcy spent nearly 20 years in the financial services industry as a project manager and regulatory analyst.